BIGJRA/BIGJRA.github.io/reborn.md

 That wraps up all the optional rocks that we can climb, so fly on back to Calcenon and head east to where Hardy is on Route 4.
 Climb the rocks here.

 Note that there are a lot of different encounter tables for the various maps of Route 4.
-I will point out which variation is which for each map.
-This first map uses Variation 1.

-**Upper Route 4 (Variation 1)**
+**Upper Route 4 (Forest Field Maps, No Water)**

 |Land (Morning)    |%  |Land (Day)        |%  |Land (Night)      |%  |
 |------------------|---|------------------|---|------------------|---|